 The Steps

-Here are the steps for easy tempered chocolate for chocolate bark, no thermometer required.
+Here are the steps for tempered chocolate without a thermometer.

 - Chop the chocolate.
 Roughly chop any solid bar of chocolate into small, like-sized pieces.
 Skip this step if using chocolate chips.